 Kantrowitz, Goldhamer & Graifman has the experience to fight for the compensation you deserve after a car accident.
 Leave the details, paperwork and insurance negotiations to us.
 For more than four decades, we have been providing results-focused representation to motor vehicle accident victims in Bergen County, NJ and Rockland County, New York.

-To discuss your case with a skilled Rockland County & Bergen County car accident lawyer free of charge, please call today.
+To discuss your case with a skilled Rockland County & Bergen County car accident lawyer free of charge, contact us today.

 - NY Department of Financial Services, Article 51 of the New York Insurance Law aka “The No-Fault Law”, https://www.dfs.ny.gov/insurance/r68/r68_art51.htm